snakemode/depict-it/readme.md

   }
 ```

-While we're making our connection, we're subscribing to an `Ably Channel` and adding a callback function that passes on the `data` property from the Ably message.
-This data is the `json` that our `peers` sent, along with some `identifying metadata` (like the user's `friendlyName` in this example) - to whatever function we pass to our constructor.
+While we're making a connection, we're subscribing to an Ably Channel and adding a callback function that passes on the `data` property from the Ably message.
+The data property in the Ably message is the JSON that the `peers` sent, along with some `identifying metadata`.
+The `PubSubClient` calls the callback function that we pass to its constructor with the data and the metadata we receive from Ably - in this case, the metadata would contain the `identity` object with a unique ID and name for each player.

-We're also going to define a `sendMessage` function, that adds some functionality on top of the default `Ably publish`.
+In the `PubSubClient` we also define a `sendMessage` function, that adds some functionality on top of the default `Ably publish`.

 ```javascript
   sendMessage(message, targetClientId) {